 For her look, Olivia is wearing a bunch of necklaces.
 So, I layered some gold necklaces to have the same type of accessories.

 Again, like the day before, I *tried* to put my hair up as much and as neatly as possible.

-I love this look! it’s simple yet put together.
-Honestly, I just love the effortless vibes of this outfit!
+I love this look!
+It’s simple yet put together.
+Honestly, I love the effortless vibes of this outfit!
 I had to add a coat, the same one from Wednesday, later in the day.
 It started raining and, while my dress is long with long sleeves, the fabric is on the thinner side and it isn’t as fall- or winter-friendly by itself.

 Olivia’s Style – Friday, Outfit #5